 Buying and Storing

 Most raspberries found in the supermarket come from California between June and October and are at their peak in the summer months.
+You can also find raspberries in season at farmers' markets.
 Raspberries, like many other berries, should be eaten within a day or two of purchase.
-Because they may be packaged in boxes that conceal decay, it's important to carefully examine the container: Take a peek at the berries you can see and make sure they are not damaged, spoiled, or moist.
+Because they may be packaged in boxes or plastic containers that conceal decay, it's important to carefully examine the container: Take a peek at the berries you can see and make sure they are not damaged, spoiled, or moist.
 Look for stains or leaking on the box — this is an indication that the fruit inside is beginning to spoil.
 Raspberries should be plump and firm; not withered or crushed.

 Delicious Ways to

 Rinse the raspberries and gently pat dry before eating.
 Raspberries can be served plain or sprinkled with a little natural no-calorie sweetener.
 Add them to whole-grain cereals, steel-cut oatmeal, or nonfat (0%) plain Greek yogurt, or use them to garnish salads.
-Fresh or frozen berries can also be used to make sauces, salad dressings, or smoothies.
+Fresh or frozen berries can also be used to make sauces, salad dressings, smoothies, and healthy fruit desserts.
 Here are some other delicious ways you can incorporate raspberries into your meals:

 cheese, 2/3 cup nonfat plain (0%) Greek yogurt, and 2 tablespoons of natural no-calorie sweetener.
 Process until smooth.
 Place 1/4 cup of raspberries in parfait